IKEA0x90/mibo/README.md

 ## Contributing

 If you want to add stuff, go ahead.
-There's a list of features that I want to support but can't.
-The projects page is ordered by priority.
+There's a list of features that I want to support but am yet to.

 ---